What is tenosynovial giant cell tumor (TGCT)?

 The various names can be confusing, but when in doubt, just remember PVNS and GCT‑TS are all the same disease: TGCT.

 There are two types of TGCT: localized/nodular and diffuse.
-Localized/nodular TGCT tend to be smaller tumors inside of the joint, while diffuse TGCT tumors are larger and do not have distinct boundaries.
+Localized/nodular TGCT tends to be smaller tumors inside of the joint, while diffuse TGCT tumors are larger, without distinct boundaries.

 Your experience may be different from other patients, depending on your unique TGCT and tumor location.